Skip to main content

 The core of the Alger Mid Cap Growth portfolio will continue to consist primarily of compounding growth companies that have the potential to offer robust total returns, encompassing organic growth, mergers and acquisitions, and share repurchases.
 Additionally, the portfolio will place emphasis on investments in high-quality companies across various sectors.

 To identify unique opportunities, the portfolio will search diligently for “diamonds in the rough”—high-quality companies in underperforming areas of the market.
-Furthermore, the portfolio aims to include companies benefiting from innovations such as artificial intelligence, automation, robotics, labor competition, and renewable energy.
-Over the coming years, the strategy seeks to maintain a volatility profile in line with or lower than the benchmark, while also achieving a low overall turnover profile, demonstrating a focus on tax efficiency.
+Furthermore, the portfolio aims to include companies benefiting from innovations such as AI, industrial automation, power generation and infrastructure.
+Over the coming years, the strategy seeks to maintain a volatility profile in line with or lower than its benchmark, while also achieving a low overall turnover profile, demonstrating a focus on tax efficiency.
 As a result, we strive to achieve a relatively lower tracking error, providing investors with a smoother ride and reduced portfolio volatility.

 Recommended Insights for You:

 Risk Disclosures: Investing in the stock market involves risks, including the potential loss of principal.
 Growth stocks may be more volatile than other stocks as their prices tend to be higher in relation to their companies’ earnings and may be more sensitive to market, political, and economic developments.
 A significant portion of assets may be invested in securities of companies in related sectors, and may be similarly affected by economic, political, or market events and conditions and may be more vulnerable to unfavorable sector developments.
-Investing in companies of small and medium capitalizations involves the risk that such issuers may have limited product lines or financial resources, lack management depth, or have limited liquidity.
-Assets may be focused in a small number of holdings, making them susceptible to risks associated with a single economic, political or regulatory event than a more diversified portfolio.
+Investing in companies of medium capitalizations involves the risk that such issuers may have limited product lines or financial resources, lack management depth, or have limited liquidity.
 Foreign securities involve special risks including currency fluctuations, inefficient trading, political and economic instability, and increased volatility.
 At times, cash may be a larger position in the portfolio and may underperform relative to equity securities.
 Past performance is not indicative of future performance.
+Portfolio holdings may change and stocks of companies noted may or may not be held by one or more Alger portfolios from time to time.
+Investors should not consider references to individual securities as an endorsement or recommendation to purchase or sell such securities.
+Transactions in such securities may be made which seemingly contradict the references to them for a variety of reasons, including but not limited to, liquidity to meet redemptions or overall portfolio rebalancing.

 Investing in innovation is not without risk and there is no guarantee that investments in research and development will result in a company gaining market share or achieving enhanced revenue.
 Companies exploring new technologies may face regulatory, political or legal challenges that may adversely impact their competitive positioning and financial prospects.
 Also, developing technologies to displace older technologies or create new markets may not in fact do so, and there may be sector-specific risks as well.
 As is the case with any industry, there will be winners and losers that emerge and investors therefore need to conduct a significant amount of due diligence on individual companies to assess these risks and opportunities.